NTNU-IHB/FMU-proxy/README.md

 However, internally the FMU is communicating with the original FMU over TCP/IP.
 When targeting localhost, this all happens automatically.

-To install the CLI tool, run `./gradlew installDist`.
+To install the necessary tools, run `./gradlew build`.
-The tool is then located under fmu-proxify/build/install
+The CLI tool is then located under `fmu-proxify/build/install` <br>
+Likewise, the booter executable needed to spawn processes on a different computer when not targeting localhost is located under
+`fmu-proxy-booter/build/install`

 #### Running the FMU on another computer